Manhydra/HL7Parser/README.md

 Gets raw hl7 message string and returns structured object of the hl7 message.

-## NOTE:

-**This fork is only to serve the purpose of maintaining existing functionality and security through dependency upgrades and minor code changes.**

-**For information on new developments, visit the [pull requests](https://github.com/GoygovRustam/HL7Parser/pulls) and [issues](https://github.com/GoygovRustam/HL7Parser/issues) sections from the upstream.**

 ## Steps:

 ### 1 - Install library.